-Film Program Associate at the Israel Film Center at The JCC in Manhattan.
-Ariana studied Film Theory and religion, and has worked in film and television industry in various capacities for years - most recently as an editor.
+Film Program Associate at the Israel Film Center and Cinematters at The JCC in Manhattan.
+Ariana studied Film Theory and religion, and has worked in film and television industry in various capacities for years - primarily as an editor.

 Victoria S. Cook

 - Director, Film Society of Lincoln Center.
 Professor, Columbia University Film Department